tech-aakash/AI-enabled-speech-based-clinical-notes-drafter/README.md

-Sure, here is the complete README.md content from A to Z in clean, uninterrupted Markdown format:

 # AI-enabled-speech-based-clinical-notes-drafter (VoiceRX)

 VoiceRX is an AI-powered clinical documentation platform that streamlines medical note generation from doctor-patient voice interactions.
 By combining advanced speech recognition, medical terminology mapping, and large language models, VoiceRX reduces physician workload and enhances the accuracy and standardization of healthcare records.